SmithKy3/smaller-pls/README.md

 # smaller-pls

-A web image downscaling library/personal challenge written in typescript.
+A web image downscaling library/personal challenge written in typescript, using the AreaAverage algorithm.